dzbeck/multiscanner/docs/install.rst

     api_1      |  * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)

-.. note:: We assume you are already running latest version of docker and have the latest version of docker-compose installed on your machine.
-Guides on how to do that are here: https://docs.docker.com/engine/installation/ and here: https://docs.docker.com/compose/install/

-.. note:: Because this docker container runs two web applications and an ElasticSearch node, there is a fairly high requirement for computing power (RAM).
-We recommend running this on a machine with at least 4GB of RAM.

 .. note::  THIS CONTAINER IS NOT DESIGNED FOR PRODUCTION USE.
 This is simply a primer for using MultiScanner's web interface.
-Users should not run this in production or at scale.
-The MultiScanner framework is highly scalable and distributed, but that requires a full install.
+The MultiScanner framework is highly scalable and distributed, but it requires a full install.
 Currently, we support installing the distributed system via Ansible.
 More information about that process can be found here: `<https://github.com/mitre/multiscanner-ansible>`_.

+.. note:: The latest versions of docker and docker-compose are assumed to be installed.
+Installation guides are here: https://docs.docker.com/engine/installation/ and here: https://docs.docker.com/compose/install/

+.. note:: Because this docker container runs two web applications and an ElasticSearch node, there is a fairly high requirement for computing power (RAM).
+We recommend running this on a machine with at least 4GB of RAM.

 .. note:: This container will only be reachable and functionable on localhost.

-.. note:: Additionally, if you are installing this system behind a proxy, you must edit the docker-compose.yml file in four places.
+.. note:: The docker-compose.yml file must be edited in four places if the system is installed behind a proxy.
 First, uncomment `lines 18-20 <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L18>`_ and `lines 35-37 <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L35>`_.
-Next, uncomment `lines 25-28 <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L25>`_ and set the correct proxy variables there.
+Next, uncomment `lines 25-28 <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L25>`_ and set the correct proxy variables.
 Finally, do the same thing in `lines 42-45 <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L42>`_.
 The docker-compose.yml file has comments to make clear where to make these changes.